Genusbiz/docs/developers/defining the application model.md

 ## Defining the Application Model

 To provide functionality to the end user, Genus App Platform employs declarative data about your business objects and logic.
 This collection of [metadata](defining the application model/glossary.md) are stored in the directory for your application and maintained in **Genus Studio**.
 From the first moment you start describing the necessary metadata, your application is alive.
 This truly supports scenario and evolutionary driven capture of critical functionality.

+Here is a splling eror or tree.

 <table cellpadding="0" cellspacing="0" width="100%" class="cdclvSuggestTable">